Wednesday, September 29, 2010

 North Carolina's Outer Banks on a calm day

 I looked out to sea and saw just a head bobbing in the big waves well offshore.
-He looked like he was struggling.
+He was struggling.
 I knew I couldn't do anything without a raft, so I told the kids we'd have to get him together.
-The kids were brave as we paddled back out.
+They were brave as we paddled back out.
 As we got closer, I could see his head going under water with each wave.
 "Hold on one more time!
 You can do it!"
 I called out.

 "Crap, while I'm saving this family, my own children are drowning," I thought.